Borkkris/to-do-list/README.md

-# to-do-list

 # Chrisrtians to-do-list

 This is my to-do-list I created as a fellow for CareerFoundry.
-You can add, reorder, cross out or delete your to-do's.
+You can add, reorder, cross out or delete your to-dos's

 ##Tech Tools:
 - HTML5